alekseimkaminski/Survey-Data-Under-Bolsonaro/README.md

-# Converting-SAV-to-CSV-in-R
+# Collecting Survey Data from CESOP
-Converting a SAV from SPSS to CSV for use in Excel and R.
+Gathering survey/polling data from CESOP Unicamp archives and converting files to CSV